C. Joseph Vijay

-Early life and family
+Early life

-Vijay was born as Joseph Vijay Chandrasekhar on 22 June 1974 in Madras (now Chennai), Tamil Nadu.
-His father, S. A. Chandrasekhar, is a film director and his mother, Shoba Chandrasekhar, is a playback singer and vocalist.
-His father is a Christian and his mother is a Hindu.
+Chandrasekaran Joseph Vijay was born on 22 June 1974 in Madras.
+His father, Chandrasekaran, is a film director and his mother, Shoba, is a playback singer and vocalist.
+His father is a lapsed Catholic and his mother is an adherent of Hinduism.
 Vijay had a sister, Vidhya, who died when she was two years old.
 Vijay did his schooling initially at Fathima school, Kodambakkam and later at Balalok school, Virugambakkam.
-He pursued a bachelor degree in visual communication from Loyola College, but dropped out early to focus on his acting career.
+He pursued a bachelor's degree in visual communication from Loyola College, but dropped out early to focus on his acting career.